ibm-cloud-docs/ssh-keys/generating-and-using-ssh-keys-remote-host-authentication.md

 ## Copying the public key to remote-hosts
 {: #copying-the-public-key-to-remote-hosts}

-To authenticate with a remote-host using your public SSH key you will use the `ssh-copy-id` command.
+To authenticate with a remote-host by using your public SSH key to use the `ssh-copy-id` command.
 Use the `-i` flag to specify the public key to copy to the remote-host.

 ```text
 root@bck2: # ssh-copy-id -i /root/.ssh/id_rsa.pub root@10.176.18.15